 Egg Donation therapy explained

 Having a baby using a donor egg provides couples with the opportunity to become parents, when they may not be able to otherwise.
 The success rates are very high, even during the first cycle.
-This therapy is available to anyone, but is recommended to patients with no ovaries; ovaries destroyed by chemo; severe form of ovarian endometriosis; premature ovarian failure (unable to produce quality eggs); frequent failure of fertilization, scoring, or implantation; those with an indication of genetic predisposition that is not solvable by preimplantation genetic diagnostics (PGT-a testing).
+This therapy is available to anyone, but is recommended to patients with no ovaries; ovaries destroyed by chemo; a severe form of ovarian endometriosis; premature ovarian failure (unable to produce quality eggs); frequent failure of fertilization, scoring, or implantation; those with an indication of genetic predisposition that is not solvable by preimplantation genetic diagnostics (PGT-a testing).

 An important step in the egg donation process is choosing a donor.
 All our clinics respect that the process of determining the right donor is a uniquely personal decision.
 Our physicians and the egg donation team will assist in the decision-making process.
-First, you fill out a donor-matching form which includes your phenotypes (a description of your physical attributes) and you can include as many requirements about your donor as you wish.
-It’s good to note, that the more requirements listed, or the more complex/unique characteristics of a donor you request, may require extra time to find a best match.
+First, you fill out a donor-matching form that includes your phenotypes (a description of your physical attributes) and you can include as many requirements about your donor as you wish.
+It’s good to note, that the more requirements listed, or the more complex/unique characteristics of a donor you request, may require extra time to find the best match.
 Attaching your pictures can help too.
 All our partner clinics have a pool of donors they use to help accommodate your wishes.

 Recruited donors are usually well-educated young women with excellent reproductive potential who are compensated for their time and efforts in assisting other patients in becoming pregnant.
 By law, this treatment is strictly anonymous in the majority of our clinics (definitely in the Czech Republic, Spain, Slovakia).
 The donors are usually residents of the country where they donated (except Cyprus).

 Donating women undergo a full and comprehensive assessment to determine eligibility.
-The process includes a medical history, psychological exams to exclude mental disorder, a review of their family history to rule out hereditary disease, along with the following health exams:
+The process includes a medical history, psychological exams to exclude mental disorders, a review of their family history to rule out hereditary disease, along with the following health exams:

 - Blood tests to exclude infectious diseases (HIV, syphilis, hepatitis B and C, cytomegalovi